 Indeed, the drug court courtroom can feel like an area of hyper-paternalism.
-In jurisdictions we visited, defendants were called in to meet with the judge sometimes several times a month, and each defendant took a turn standing before the public gallery and reporting on their dependence and abstinence.
+565 In jurisdictions we visited, defendants were called in to meet with the judge sometimes several times a month, and each defendant took a turn standing before the public gallery and reporting on their dependence and abstinence.
 The judge asked questions, and-at least in those courtrooms we observed-the defendant responded without the advice of counsel.
 When a defendant failed to comply with the terms of the program in some way-for instance, had a positive or "diluted" urinalysis, missed a class, or failed to appear for community service-sanctions were imposed.
 In two courtrooms we observed, a group of defendants waited to go to jail because they were being sanctioned, while the drug court judge chided them and told them to watch what was done to the current defendant at the podium.
+566 incarceration outcomes, using data from 19 studies in the United States, concluded drug court participants in the jurisdictions studied did not spend less time overall incarcerated than non-participants because of the long sentences imposed on people who 'failed' the court-dictated treatment plan.")

 While practitioners often insist that drug court is a "team effort," defendants still risk losing their liberty if they fail to comply with program expectations.
-It is cause for concern whenever such defendants, without the advice of counsel, are induced to make statements that result in jail time, community service, and other sanctions typically imposed as criminal punishment.
+It is cause for concern whenever such defendants, without the advice of counsel,567 are induced to make statements that result in jail time, community service, and other sanctions typically imposed as criminal punishment.